marcoskichel/StarToken/docs/whitepaper_en.md

 Indeed, it will be good for the institution's image to be associated with a disruptive charity for student solution initiative.
 After all, who could be against it?

+Partners can also choose to accept Start Tokens as part of the payment for the services it provides, which brings immediate value to the tokens even outside exchanges.

 # Conceptual prototype breakdown

 ### Student registration: